 Today, the mine is not run by the government or companies, instead, miners work independently and sell their products (earth metals such as tin, zinc, or other) for very cheap prices to companies directly.
 These companies make and supply products to the rest of the world.

 Although workers choose their own hours today, the conditions are just as harsh and most workers do not have the money to buy proper safety equipment.
-Dynamite explosions gone wrong claim plenty of lives on a regular basis and if that isn’t bad enough, the life expectancy of a miner is somewhere only around 50 years old.
+When dynamite goes wrong claims plenty of lives on a regular basis and if that isn’t bad enough, the life expectancy of a miner is somewhere only around 50 years old.
 If an accident doesn’t get them, the dust and silicon in the air will.

 But men continue to work in the mine as it brings in on average 3x as much as a normal job in Potosí would (like in a restaurant or shop.)
 It’s how men support their families in this city and a very common job.

-Many tourists believe that by going on a mine tour in Potosí you’re supporting an industry that is essentially a death sentence.
+Many tourists believe that by going on a mine tour in Potosí you’re supporting an industry that is very dangerous

 I don’t think this is particularly true.

 The mining in Potosi would 100% continue on with or without these tours.
-In fact, the tours actually give miners the chance to quit mining and become a tour operator instead.
+In fact, the tours actually give miners the chance to quit mining and become tour operators instead.